maru/django-contact-form-recaptcha/docs/views.rst

        The URL to redirect to after successful form submission.
 By default, this is the named URL ``contact_form.sent``.
-In the default URLconf provided with django-contact-form, that URL is mapped to ``TemplateView`` rendering the template ``contact_form/contact_form_sent.html``.
+In the default URLconf provided with django-contact-form-recaptcha, that URL is mapped to ``TemplateView`` rendering the template ``contact_form/contact_form_sent.html``.